 - Hard copy, printed versions are by far the best selling and most popular form of books.
 65% of adults say they have recently read a printed version of a book.

 - At least 28% of adult readers enjoy both print and digital versions of published books.

-- Another study by Statista states that there are over 90.5 million e-reading devices in the US!
+- There are over 90.5 million e-reading devices in the US!

 - Over 50% of the US population has a tablet.

 - 78% have a laptop or desktop computer.
 And of those, 77% have an active internet service subscription.

 All of this information means that between e-readers, tablets, household computers (not to mention the 265.9 million smartphones in the US), and widely available internet access – digital books and audiobooks have become a normal way to enjoy books.

 What Does This All Mean?

 All of these statistics for book sales, facts and trends in 2019 can be easily summed up with the following conclusions:

 - Printed books are still going strong and continue to dominate the industry.